Campaigns of 1798 of the French Revolutionary Wars: Ireland

-An expeditionary force was sent to County Mayo in Ireland to assist in the rebellion against Britain in the summer of 1798.
+An expeditionary force was sent to County Mayo in Ireland to assist in the rebellion against British rule in the summer of 1798.
 On 22 August, nearly two months after the main uprisings had been defeated, about 1,000 French soldiers under General Humbert landed in the north-west of the country, at Kilcummin in County Mayo.
-Joined by up to 5,000 local rebels, they inflicted a humiliating defeat (known as the Castlebar races to commemorate the speed of the British retreat) on the British at the Battle of Castlebar and set up a short-lived "Republic of Connacht", before final defeat at the Battle of Ballinamuck, in County Longford, on 8 September 1798.
+Joined by up to 5,000 United Irishmen rebels, they quickly routed defending British forces at the Battle of Castlebar and established up a short-lived "Republic of Connacht", before final defeat at the Battle of Ballinamuck, in County Longford, on 8 September 1798.

 Second Coalition

-By the end of the year, the European powers, having recovered from their previous defeats and emboldened by Napoleon's absence, organized a new Second Coalition.
+By the end of the year, the European powers, having recovered from their previous defeats and emboldened by Napoleon's absence, organised a new Second Coalition, beginning with an alliance Treaty between Austria and Naples.
 The only military activity before the end of the year was in Italy, where Naples captured Rome on 28 October but was driven out by the end of the year.